kedro-org/kedro-viz/ARCHITECTURE.md

 Our layout engine runs inside a web worker, which asynchronously performs these expensive calculations in a separate CPU thread, in order to avoid this blocking other operations on the main thread (e.g. CSS transitions and other state updates).

 The app uses [redux-watch](https://github.com/ExodusMovement/redux-watch) with a graph input selector to watch the store for state changes relevant to the graph layout.
 If the layout needs to change, this listener dispatches an asynchronous action which sends a message to the web worker to instruct it to calculate the new layout.
 Once the layout worker completes its calculations, it returns a new action to update the store's `state.graph` property with the new layout.
 Updates to the graph input state during worker calculations will interrupt the worker and cause it to start over from scratch.

-The logic for the layout calculations are handled in `/src/utils/graph/`.
-There are two graph layout engines, which can be toggled with the `oldgraph` flag:

-1. `dagre`: The previous iteration, which uses [Dagre.js](https://github.com/dagrejs/dagre)
-2. `newgraph`: Our custom built-in layout engine.